syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 ###Initialize the diagram

 The SfDiagram exists in the Syncfusion.UI.Xaml.Diagram namespace.
-Initialize SfDiagram to the XAML Page as shown in the following code sample.
+Initialize SfDiagram to the XAML Page as shown in the following code example.

 {% highlight xaml %}